devschooldevops/01_git/8_git.md

 - Add files to your local copy of the repo and "commit" (save) the changes
 - "Push" your changes to the main branch
 - "Pull" changes made by others to your local machine
-- Make use of branches create a "branch", make changes, commit and push them
+- Make use of branches: create a "branch", make changes, commit and push them
 - Open a "pull request", others can review your changes and decide if they are ok
 - "Merge" your branch to the main branch